 We recommend 8-15 clients per group with an ideal size for juveniles of about 10-12.

-Yes, it permissible but it is not recommended with juveniles.
-If you have mixed juvenile groups, it is recommended that you strictly enforce rules and codes of behavior.
+Yes, it permissible but it is not recommended with juveniles or trauma groups.
+If you have mixed groups, it is recommended that you strictly enforce rules and codes of behavior.

 There is not specific cut offs but often younger clients (12-15) are grouped together and older clients are in separate groups.